Burt Wolf: Broadcasting

 Wolf began making programs about cultural history when Ted Turner invited him to report for CNN.
 Since 1982, Wolf has produced over 4,000 segments for Cable News Network (CNN), 800 segments for ABC (the American Broadcasting Company), 125 half-hour programs for the travel division of The Discovery Channel, and 350 half hours for Public Broadcasting.
-The New York Times described his programs as “the best food, travel, and cultural history shows on television.”

 Wolf's programs are broadcast on public television to 90% of the television homes in the United States, then translated into Russian, Polish, Ukrainian, Romanian, Bulgarian, Mandarin, and Korean, and syndicated to an international audience of over 100 million.
 His programs have aired on public television, the Discovery Travel Network and networks in Canada, Latin America, Asia and Europe.

 His programs have included The History and Future of Shopping, a five-part series "The History of Immigration to the United States", and a twenty-part series on sacred pilgrimage sites.
-He is also producing a series for public television entitled ARTCOPS.
+He was also producing a series for public television entitled ARTCOPS.
 These half-hour programs cover the $6 billion of art, jewelry and antiques stolen each year.
 The programs describe which objects have been stolen, why they are valuable from a historical and cultural viewpoint, how the theft took place and what the public can do to help recover the items.
 A central theme is the importance of these articles to the world's cultural history.

 Burt Wolf: Taste of Freedom explores 13 major American holidays and gatherings: the history, folklore and rituals that have become central to those events.
 Special attention is paid to different ethnic groups and how they brought their own traditions to the occasions.

 Travels & Traditions is a series of half-hour programs in which Wolf travels to cities around the world telling the stories of local traditions.
 In many locations, he also shows how foreign traditions have influenced the city he is visiting.

 Wolf's marketing and public relations clients include: Procter & Gamble, eBay, ConAgra Foods, Federated Department Stores, the government of Switzerland, the government of Taiwan, the government of Norway, the government of Canada and the government of Chile.